 The First Step is Discovery

 The first step is understanding where administrative access exists.
 It will be good to have a baseline to refer to, and find any rogue or forgotten access.
-BeyondTrust offers a free tool called the PowerBroker Privilege Discovery and Reporting Tool (DART) to get you started.
-DART will help reveal privileges not only on your Windows assets, but also for Mac, Linux, and Unix throughout your organization.
-Below are a couple handy reports generated by DART.
+BeyondTrust offers a free Password Discovery Tool (formerly DART) to get you started.
+The Password Discovery Tool will help reveal privileges not only on your Windows assets, but also for Mac, Linux, and Unix throughout your organization.

 If you create a Restricted Group for the Local Administrators group, the GPO will overwrite the existing local group membership and set the membership to whatever has been configured in the GPO.
 If a user adds himself to the local administrators group, the next time the policy refreshes, the local group membership will reset back to what is defined in the Restricted Group.
 Ideally, you are adhering to a least privilege model and most of your users won’t have the access rights to manage the local administrators group.